naturalis/docker-drupal/README.md

  `docker-compose up -d`

  This will download the docker images.
 Install Drupal in `www/drupal`, start the database.
-The basic setup start with no database.
+The basic setup has no database.
 If you need one, you can continue the Drupal setup process.
-Or copy one from an existing Drupal setup.
+Or copy one from an existing Drupal setup (preferred method).

  ## Configuring with an existing setup